I export seafood from Great Britain

 13. Can my vivier lorry obtain approved establishment status?

 Generally speaking, transport operations are considered exempt from approval requirements in food law.
-However a transport vehicle may be approved, providing the vehicle in question falls within the scope of approval and meets the relevant requirements of Regulation (EC) No. 852/2004 and Regulation (EC) No. 853/2004.
+However, a transport vehicle may be approved providing the vehicle in question carries out an approvable activity such as sorting, grading and packing.
+The vehicle must also meet the relevant requirements of Regulation (EC) No. 852/2004 and Regulation (EC) No. 853/2004.

 You should discuss your approval needs with your local authority.